 With technology advancing as quickly as it is, the chatbot possibilities are endless.
 Once you understand what’s possible, you will find that adding a WhatsApp chatbot to your stable of platforms is an exciting no-brainer.

 Well-known food company Rich’s together with CM.com developed a self-service chatbot for direct engagement with WhatsApp users.

-The CM.com chatbot is also able to integrate with Apple Business Chat, FB Messenger, Viber, Telegram, Twitter and SMS, offering a multi-channel user engagement solution.
+The CM.com chatbot is also able to integrate with Apple Messages for Business, FB Messenger, Viber, Telegram, Twitter and SMS, offering a multi-channel user engagement solution.